Generate the SecureDrop Submission Key¶

-- When it asks Key is valid for?, press Enter to keep the default.
+When it asks Key is valid for?, press Enter.
+This means your key does not expire.

-- It will pop up a box asking you to type a passphrase.
+A box will pop up (twice) asking you to type a passphrase.
 Since the key is protected by the encryption on the Tails persistent volume, it is safe to simply click OK without entering a passphrase.

 To manage GPG keys using the graphical interface (a program called Seahorse), click the clipboard icon in the top right corner and select “Manage Keys”.
-You should see the key that you just generated under “GnuPG Keys.”
+Click “GnuPG keys” and you should see the key that you just generated.

-Select the key you just generated and click “File” then “Export”.
-Save
+- Select the key you just generated and click “File” then “Export”.

 This is the public key only.

 You’ll need to provide the fingerprint of this new key during the installation.
 Double-click on the newly generated key and change to the Details tab.
 Write down the 40 hexadecimal digits under Fingerprint.